simjbaum/StatisticInferenceAssignment1/Assignment1Part2.md

 Simon Baumgart
 May 26, 2019

-part II - Analysis of the tooth growth dataset
+Part II - Analysis of the tooth growth dataset
 ============================================

 Introduction